 Pro Tip: Zinsser Cover Stain is white, but you can tint it by adding up to 12ml of universal colourant per litre.

-High covering capacity | High VOC – requires good ventilation |
+High covering capacity.High VOC — requires good ventilation.

-You can change the colour to match surrounding areas | |
+You can change the colour to match the surrounding areas.

-2. Everbuild EVBSTAINSTP Stain Block Spray
+2. Everbuild EVBSTAINSTP

-Everbuild heavily pigments their spray to permanently prevent watermarks, rust, mould, nicotine grease, and pen marks from showing.
+Everbuild heavily pigments their spray to prevent watermarks, rust, mould, nicotine grease, and pen marks from showing.

 The unique aerosol formula of Everbuild makes it easy to apply to most surfaces, but beware, the paint droplets are heavily loaded with pigment.
 So when painting a ceiling, gravity takes over, and much of it will end up on the floor.
 Dust covers are essential with this spray!

-Ideal for small areas | Need multiple cans to cover a large area |
+Ideal for small areas.You need multiple cans to cover a large area.

-Excellent blocking qualities means that one coat will suffice in most situations | |
+Excellent blocking qualities mean that one coat will suffice in most situations.

-Rustin’s stain block is a water-based primer for interior and exterior use, with excellent adhesion to most surface types, including ceramic tiles, glass, wood and plaster.
+Rustins stain block is a water-based primer for interior and exterior use, with excellent adhesion to most surface types, including ceramic tiles, glass, wood and plaster.
+It comes in a white matt finish that you can over-paint when dry or leave as it is.

 There’s no problem using Rustins on bitumen, creosote, crayon, nicotine, rust or water stains.
 It does a great job hiding all of these nasty stains for good!
 And because it’s low in VOCs, you can use it in areas with little natural ventilation.

-Low VOC so can be used in areas with little or no ventilation | May need a couple of coats to cover wax crayon marks. |
+Low VOC — can be used in areas with little or no ventilation.It may need a couple of coats to cover wax crayon marks.

-You can apply it to a multitude of surfaces | Expensive option if painting a large area |
+You can apply it to a multitude of surfaces.Expensive option if painting a large area.

-Great coverage rate |
+Great coverage rate.

-Best Stain Block Paint – 2022 Comparison Table
+Best Stain Block Paint — 2024 Comparison Table

-Why Do You Need a Stain Blocker?
+Why Use A Stain Blocker?

 Standard emulsion paint is water-based, so the pigments in the stain react with the water and force their way through the surface, no matter how many coats you apply.
 Even standard oil-based paints fail to cover up stains completely.